Stratification

 The average accuracy is 0.000 Β± 0.000

 It is a real surprise that our model cannot correctly classify any sample in any cross-validation split.
-We will now check our target’s value to understand the issue.
+We now check our target’s value to understand the issue.

 import matplotlib.pyplot as plt